Learning Egocentric In-Hand Object Segmentation through Weak Supervision from Human Narrations: Related Works

-\paragraph{Language-Guided Object Segmentation} Contrastively-learned vision-language representations like CLIP \cite{radford2021learning} paved the way towards a deep interaction between images and text and enabled tasks like open-vocabulary image classification \cite{allgeuer2025unconstrained,zhai2023sigmoid} and image segmentation~\cite{ding2022decoupling,ghiasi2022scaling,liang2023open,xu2022simple,xu2023open}, where classes are treated as natural language text rather than discrete categorical items.
-Similarly, other research branches focused on the weakly-supervised image-phrase grounding task \cite{chen2022contrastive,gupta2020contrastive,wang2021improving,wang2020maf}, which requires localizing corresponding objects in an image given a phrase, or on fine-grained understanding of text-region correspondences from coarse image-caption pairs \cite{karpathy2015deep,messina2021fine,pan2023fine}.
-Recently, these fine-grained localization capabilities have been employed to obtain language-guided image segmentations employing training-free~\cite{lan2024proxyclip,wysoczanska2024clipdiy,bousselham2024grounding,wang2024sclip,hajimiri2025pay} or weakly-supervised methodologies~\cite{ranasinghe2023perceptual,luo2023segclip,ren2023viewco}.
-Object grounding from natural language descriptions has also been recently investigated in egocentric vision~\cite{kurita2023refego,shen2024learning,bansal2024hoi}.
+\paragraph{Language-Guided Object Segmentation} Contrastively-learned vision-language representations like CLIP \cite{radford2021learning} paved the way towards a deep interaction between images and text and enabled tasks like open-vocabulary image classification \cite{allgeuer2025unconstrained,zhai2023sigmoid} and image segmentation~\cite{ding2022decoupling,xu2023open}, where classes are treated as natural language text rather than discrete categorical items.
+Similarly, other research branches focused on the weakly-supervised image-phrase grounding task \cite{chen2022contrastive,wang2020maf}, which requires localizing corresponding objects in an image given a phrase, or on fine-grained understanding of text-region correspondences from coarse image-caption pairs \cite{messina2021fine,pan2023fine}.
+Object grounding from natural language descriptions has also been recently investigated in egocentric vision~\cite{shen2024learning,bansal2024hoi}.
 While the aforementioned works provide an important foundation, the NS-iHOS task requires models to correctly identify and segment the in-hand object, rather than a specific object category provided in natural language.
 This requires correctly associating the objects with the person's hands, and assumes the availability of narrations only at training time.

-\paragraph{Open-Vocabulary Visual Relationship Detection} Our work also has affinities with visual relationship detection through vision-language models \cite{zhao2023unified,bugliarello2023weakly,salzmann2024scene} and text-guided hand-object interaction \cite{yang2024open,wu2024toward}.
-We largely differ from these as they focus on category-level object detection and eventually employ ground-truth relational labels for both learning and inference, like structured scene graphs from large-scale manually annotated datasets.
-Differently, NS-iHOS focuses on the specific object instanges manipualted by the camera wearer and employs language supervision only at training time with no narrations at inference.